OneCodeMan/WritingPractice/src/pages/08-05-2017-annie/annie.md

 "Mustard is a universal condiment that works well on anything and everything.
 Rice, coffee, peanuts, parfaits, ice cream, eggs..
 Drench mustard on that and it'll taste even better!"

-She squeezes the mustard bottle, coating the dog treat bowl with yellow liquid, so much that the treats themselves could barely be seen.
+She squeezed the mustard bottle, coating the dog treat bowl with yellow liquid, so much that the treats themselves could barely be seen.
 She seems like a fucking psychopath.